Disclosure: Some links on this page are affiliate links. We may earn a commission if you make a purchase through them, at no additional cost to you.

 1.5 Change Your Output Dynamic Range

-If you can still open NVIDIA Control Panel, yet, it’s crashing after a while, you can try this quick fix to resolve the issue of the NVIDIA Control Panel crashing.
+If you can still open NVIDIA Control Panel, yet it’s crashing after a while, you can try this quick fix to resolve the issue.

 - Open NVIDIA Control Panel.